TJDiamonds123/wazzu-checkers-trio/README.md

 ## Setup Instructions

 1. Install **SFML 3.1.0**
-2. Configure SFML in Visual Studio
+2. Configure SFML in Visual Studio to include the Graphics and Audio libraries (This tutorial helps with configuring SFML: https://www.sfml-dev.org/tutorials/3.0/getting-started/visual-studio/#creating-and-configuring-an-sfml-project )
-3. Build and run the project
+4. Build and run the project

 ## Polymorphism